aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 ## Beacon Operations

+### hashLength
+ * this operation MUST take an unsigned integer as input
+ * this operation MUST return an unsigned integer in the range 1 to 64 inclusive.
+ * If the input is zero, this operation MUST return the beacons's hash length.
+ * If no `split` is specified, or the `split` is a single character, this operation MUST return the beacons's hash length.
+ * The `split` provides N numbers.
+ * If the input number is less than N, this operation MUST return the zero-based Nth number in the list; otherwise,
+ * this operation MUST return the last number in the list

 ### plainHash

- * A beacon configuration with none of the optional characters MUST use this operation.
+ * A beacon configuration with none of the optional characters MUST use this operation, with a position of zero.
  * This operation MUST take a sequence of bytes as input.
+ * This operation MUST take an unsigned integer `position` as input.
  * This operation MUST produce a valid UTF8 string as output.
+ * This operation MUST calculate a hash length by calling `hashLength` with the supplied `position`.
  * This operation MUST must take the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt) of the input and the configured key